iturdikulov/notes/netrw.md

 Change the owner:<wbr class="f"> `mf` to select files, `mx` then `chown ...`

-TODO: select all directories.
-TODO: invert the selection.
-TODO: switch between files and directories
+- [ ] select all directories.
+- [ ] invert the selection.
+- [ ] switch between files and directories

 ## External links